CAMP Rehoboth Theatre Presents Tiny Beautiful Things

 CAMP Rehoboth Theatre has survived COVID 19!

-Tiny Beautiful Things, a stage adaptation by Nia Vardalos of the book by Cheryl Stayed shares the real-life letters written to Sugar (portrayed by Gwen Osborne ) and the shockingly vulnerable, empathetic ways in which she responds.
+Tiny Beautiful Things, a stage adaptation by Nia Vardalos of the book by Cheryl Strayed shares the real-life letters written to Sugar (portrayed by Gwen Osborne ) and the shockingly vulnerable, empathetic ways in which she responds.

 Whether you’re looking for a reminder about our shared humanity or just in the mood for a play with a lot of heart, CAMP Rehoboth Theatre Company’s production of Tiny Beautiful Things (directed by Russell Stiles) is a must see.